mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

     *   Ascension
             Straight pen ascension.
 When the active tip points to us is 0.
 When the pen turns 90 degrees clockwise is +90.
 When it turn 90 degrees counter clockwise is -90.

+        Ascension and Declination are similar to tilt-elevation in Krita brush engines.

     *   Custom
             This is a user defined input.
-It is related to "customized input" setting.
+It is related to the "customized input" setting.

 Parameters